-A clavicle fracture (also called a collarbone fracture) is a typical injury of athletes.
+A clavicle fracture (also called a collarbone fracture, or a broken collarbone) is a typical sports injury.
 Often, this occurs when an athlete gets hit or falls on their shoulder.
 Although, despite the name, the collarbone isn’t actually in your neck.
 Rather, it’s one of the two long thin bones which connect your shoulder blades and breastbone.

 A fractured clavicle is fairly common and represents up to 5% of all adult fractures.
 Although common in adults, a clavicle fracture is more common in children, typically making up 8% – 15% of all child fractures.
 Each fracture is usually different.
 Although it typically occurs in the middle of the collarbone.
 And normally this is due to the instability of the ligaments and muscles.

 Clavicle Fracture Causes

 Typically, when a clavicle fracture occurs it is due to a hit or fall.
 This could happen from a fall on your hand or arm, which then forces impact up to your collarbone, making it snap.
 It is also common for a collarbone to fracture during a car accident.